Why you need a Florida Motorcycle Accident Attorney

 - Driving Under the Influence – Drinking excessive alcohol or drug use

-- Distracted driving – Using your cell phone, Florida has a hands-free law, texting and driving, playing with the radio, daydreaming etc.
+- Distracted driving – Using your cell phone, Florida has a hands-free law, texting and driving, playing with the radio, daydreaming, etc.

-In order have a chance at winning a lawsuit, we must first be able to establish the following:
+In order to have a chance at winning a lawsuit, we must first be able to establish the following:

 - Duty of care: You, as the victim, have acted reasonably and reduced the risk of injury to ourselves and to others.

-- Breach of duty: The at fault party failed to follow safe driving behaviors, which lead directly to the accident and caused damage and injuries.
+- Breach of duty: The at-fault party failed to follow safe driving behaviors, which lead directly to the accident and caused damage and injuries.

-- Causation: We are able to prove the damages and injuries suffered are directly related to the actions of the at fault party and not from another causation (aka previous accident).
+- Causation: We are able to prove the damages and injuries suffered are directly related to the actions of the at-fault party and not from another causation (aka previous accident).

 After a Motorcycle Crash What Type of Damages am, I entitled to?

 If you win a motorcycle crash personal injury lawsuit, you may be entitled to receive the following compensation for the damages you received in the accident: